olivertowers/aaz/Commands/document-db/cluster/_list.md

-# [Command] _document-db cluster list_
+# [Command] _docdb cluster list_

-List all the mongo clusters in a given subscription.
+List all the Document DB clusters in a given subscription.

 ## Versions